adentify/HeaderBidding/README.md

-# IndexExchange
+# HeaderBidding

-This repository is a place to manage our implemntation of IndexExchange.
+This repository is a place to manage our implemntation of Header Bidding thecnologies

+Current Technologies being developed:
+- IndexExchange.